-Today begins a new series of interviews Christopher Durham, founder of My Private Brand and VP of retail brands at Theory House, will conduct with leaders from private brand manufacturers around the world.
+Today begins a new series of interviews Christopher Durham, founder of My Private Brand, will conduct with leaders from private brand manufacturers around the world.
 “MPB Insights” will feature short interviews consisting of five questions.
 The project is based on one main principle: the less useless words, the better.
 The goal is to give readers as much thought provoking, insightful information as possible.
 Less is more.

 The first interview is with Clay Dockery.
 He has over thirty years of progressive management responsibility in the consumer products industry.
 Starting with Procter and Gamble and The Borden Company, He joined a startup group that ultimately became what is now Pinnacle Foods.
 He then moved into the private brand industry with American Italian Pasta Co. and The Kerry Group.